TinkerEdgeT/mendel-docs/GettingStarted.md

-# Getting Started with Debian on the i.MX8M (codename Wall-e)
+# Getting Started with Debian on the i.MX8M

 ## Checking out the repository